baus/install-discourse/README.md

 # Install the Ruby language
 admin@host:~# sudo apt-get install ruby1.9.3
 # Install the Redis datastore
+#
 # Note: This installs redis 2.4.
-Discourse explicitly states that they require Redis 2.6.
-This should be improved.
+# Discourse explicitly states that they require Redis 2.6.
+This should be addressed,
+# and requires building redis from source.
 admin@host:~# sudo apt-get install redis-server
+# Install git to allow pulling Discourse source from github.
+admin@host:~# sudo apt-get install git
 ```